pooja-premnath/Computer-Science-and-Engineering-Bachelors-Theory-Coursework/README.md

 7. [**Internet Programming**](https://github.com/pooja-premnath/Computer-Science-and-Engineering-Bachelors-Theory-Coursework/tree/main/Semester%206/UCS2601%20Internet%20Programming) (lots of examples on Servlets, AJAX, React, and full-stack integration in Units 3, 4 and 5)
 8. [**Distributed Systems**](https://github.com/pooja-premnath/Computer-Science-and-Engineering-Bachelors-Theory-Coursework/tree/main/Semester%207/UCS2701%20Distributed%20Systems) (Liked the class and the intuitive nature of the algorithms- lots of practice examples too!)

-Wherever possible, I have also linked related lab programs, code snippets or project repositories for each subject.
+I intend for this repository to house mostly theoretical material- so courses which are programming heavy, like Data Structures, OOPs, Java etc. may not have unit-wise notes.
+However, wherever possible, I have also linked related lab programs, code snippets or project repositories for each subject.

 If you find any errors or have suggestions for improvements, feel free to open an issue or submit a pull request.
 I'd appreciate it!